-Following your initial offer you should reduce the amount in a new offer every few days until a club makes a bid.
+Following your initial offer you can reduce the amount requested in a new offer every few days until a club makes a bid.
 Be careful not to offer the player for less than you are prepared to sell him for however, as you will be unable to request a greater amount once a club matches your offer unless they make the bid negotiable.

 Responding to a bid